berse-io/bridge/packages/chainlog/README.md

  * connects to any Ethereum JSON-RPC provider
  * works with Truffle and sol-compiler artifacts

-Developed as part of our [interchain bridging protocol, ohdex](https://github.com/liamzebedee/ohdex).

 ## Usage
 ### CLI
 Configure `chainwatch.yml`: